© 2023 City of Cleveland, Division of Water

 Door Notice

-If Cleveland Water is working on your street, you may have received a colored door notice regarding lead.
-Below are descriptions for the 3 different types of notices that customers can receive.
+If Cleveland Water is working on your street, you may have received a door notice regarding lead.
+Below are descriptions of the 3 different types of notices that customers can receive.
+If you have questions about the door notices, please call our Lead Inquiry Line at 216-664-2882.

-Purple Door Notice: No Lead/Lead Removed
+No Lead/Lead Removed

-Orange Door Notice: Customer-Owned Lead Left Behind
+Customer-Owned Lead Left Behind

 - Use the lead-filtering water pitcher provided for all water consumed in the house.

-Yellow Door Notice: No Lead/Lead Removed
+No Lead/Lead Removed

 - Remove all aerator screens from every faucet and fixture in your home.
 Be sure to keep track of which aerator goes with which faucet.